xyon3/desktop-conf/README.md

+# dotfiles
-# These are my configuration files for my prefered linux desktop experience
+These are my configuration files for my prefered linux desktop experience